jtwob/CustomCXX/README.md

 **James Totah**
 Aspiring software developer with a passion for crossdisciplinary projects.
 This project showcases robust implementations of core data structures (`Vector`, `List`, and `Map`) as part of my journey to mastering modern C++.
 I aim to create tools and libraries that are educational, efficient, and reusable.

-Feel free to connect with me on [GitHub](https://github.com/jtwob) or [LinkedIn](https://www.linkedin.com/in/james-totah-337714188/) (add your LinkedIn link if applicable) to discuss ideas or collaborate on future projects!
+Feel free to connect with me on [GitHub](https://github.com/jtwob) or [LinkedIn](https://www.linkedin.com/in/james-totah-337714188/) to discuss ideas or collaborate on future projects!